▼ scroll down to learn more ▼

 The Pearl Fund intends to provide investors unique access to private venture capital opportunities, identified and evaluated by an experienced team of successful entrepreneurs, while offering investors an opportunity to take advantage of a full suite of tax benefits offered under the 2017 H.R.
 1, known as the Tax Cuts and Jobs Act (the “TCJA”).
 The General Partner will manage the Fund as a Qualified Opportunity Zone Fund and target early-stage, high-potential businesses that operate in federally Qualified Opportunity Zones.
 The Pearl Fund’s priority will be the growth of investors’ capital and realization of maximum tax benefits.

 The Pearl Fund’s investment objective is to achieve capital appreciation through equity investments in companies located in areas designated as Qualified Opportunity Zones (“Investments”).
-The Fund intends to deliver market-leading investment returns (10X+) to investors by identifying promising investment opportunities, providing innovative capital solutions, and actively contributing seasoned management expertise to maximize long-term performance and value.
+The Fund intends to deliver market-leading tax-free investment returns (10X+) to investors by identifying promising investment opportunities, providing innovative capital solutions, and actively contributing seasoned management expertise to maximize long-term performance and value.
 The Fund’s portfolio will focus on early- and growth-stage companies that display the potential to scale effectively and are positioned to dominate a given market, and target an exit potential.

 The Fund is targeted specifically for investors who want to leverage the tax benefits on capital gains from Qualified Opportunity Zone businesses, while benefiting from the potential upside of an early stage venture fund with the intent that all Portfolio Companies qualify as Qualified Opportunity Zone Businesses (“QOZBs”).